bartcallant/CharacterLCD/README.md

 # CharacterLCD
-CharacterLCD is a .NET library to control a character LCD on the Raspberry Pi 2 running Windows 10 IoT Core.
+CharacterLCD is a .NET library to control a character LCD (16x2) on the Raspberry Pi 2 running Windows 10 IoT Core.

 # Methods
 - Initializer : initialize the LCD
 - ClearLCD : clear the text on the LCD
 - Dispose : close the pins
 - WriteLCD : dislay a string on the LCD
+- NewLine : change cursor to the start of the second line
+- ShiftDisplayLeft : shift the text on the display to the right
+- ShiftDisplayRight : shift the text on the display to the right

 # Usage
 ## Preparation
 In order to use this you need to have Windows 10 IoT Core set up on your Raspberry Pi 2.